EPM at a Crossroads Part 1: Why Is EPM So Confusing?

 These drivers of strategy, data, and workflows force CFOs outside of their accounting and finance backgrounds to be true business managers.
 And in this context, it makes sense that Enterprise Performance Management is breaking up into multiple different paths to support the analytics, machine learning, workflows, document management, strategy, qualitative data, strategy, and portfolio management challenges that the modern strategic CFO faces.

 Finance and accounting are evolving quickly in a world with new business models, massive data capacities, and complex analytical tools.
 But based on this fragmentation, it is difficult to imagine at first glance how any traditional planning and budgeting solution could effectively support all of these new tasks.
 So, in response, “EPM” solutions have started to go down four different paths.
-Next week, I’ll explain the paths that modern EPM solutions are taking to solve the strategic CFO’s dilemmas.
+In upcoming reports, I’ll explain the paths that modern EPM solutions are taking to solve the strategic CFO’s dilemmas.